medialab/minet/docs/cli.md

 # Minet Bluesky Get Liked By from URL or URI command

-Get user who liked whether a post giving its URL or URI or several posts giving their URL or URI from the column of a CSV file.
+Get profile who liked whether a post giving its URL or URI or several posts giving their URL or URI from the column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
   post_or_post_column           Single post to process or name of the CSV column